iodepo/odis-arch/_sources/indexing/index.md

 ## Intoduction

-This section introduces the the OIH approach to indexing.
+This section introduces the OIH approach to indexing.
 Currently,  OIH is using the [Gleaner](https://github.com/earthcubearchitecture-project418/gleaner) software to do the indexing and leverages the Gleaner IO
 [gleaner-compose](https://github.com/gleanerio/gleaner-compose) Docker
 Compose files for the server side architecture.
 For more information on Docker Compose files visit the